topij/text-analyzer/README.md

 - Category classification with configurable categories
 - Support for English and Finnish languages
 - Excel file processing for batch analysis
-- LLM integration (OpenAI, Azure, and Anthropic)
+- LLM integration (OpenAI, Azure, and Anthropic) using Langchain
 - Support for both local and Azure cloud operations (in part enabled by custom [FileUtils package](https://github.com/topij/FileUtils))
 - Parameter management and content input through Excel files
+- Centralized logging and environment management
+- Type-safe configuration system

 ## Background and Use Cases